Australia

 Charis Liew

-Charis is a Director in our Superannuation team and has developed a niche in self-managed super funds and small-to-medium enterprises.
+Charis is a Partner in our Superannuation team and has developed a niche in self-managed super funds and small-to-medium enterprises.
 Having joined the firm as a graduate, she quickly developed a specialisation in superannuation and tax, allowing her to offer expertise across two disciplines.
 Charis' unique background allows her to add value through strategic management of taxation and superannuation laws.

 Read more >